 First Responder Evaluation Process

-Performance in this QIP is broadly measured as satisfactory and unsatisfactory.
+Performance in first responder tests conducted by Alliance is broadly measured as satisfactory and unsatisfactory.

-- Satisfactory responses include live responses to QIP questions and voicemails that are returned in less than one hour.
+- Satisfactory responses include live responses by agency staff to test calls and voicemails that are returned in less than one hour.

-- Unsatisfactory responses include, but are not limited to: voicemails that are not returned, voicemails returned after more than 1 hour, not participating in the QIP test calls, being unable to leave a voicemail, crisis lines not accepting calls from blocked numbers, respondents not having access to consumer crisis plans, and not having a Qualified Professional available for crisis response.
+- Unsatisfactory responses include, but are not limited to: voicemail that are not returned, voicemails returned after more than 1 hour, not participating in the test calls, being unable to leave a voicemail, crisis lines not accepting calls from blocked numbers

 Requirements for First Responder including timeliness of response can be found in the Alliance Provider Operations Manual, in the paragraph entitled “After Hours Coverage.”